xster/flutter-wiki/Updating-Flutter-projects-to-Gradle-4.1-and-Android-Studio-Gradle-plugin-3.0.1.md

        project.evaluationDependsOn(':app')
    }
    ```
+   This change prevents a "Gradle build failed to produce an Android package" error message when your app
+   depends on plugins whose name comes before "app" in lexicographic order.
 1. In `android/app/build.gradle`, replace version `25` by `26` and `25.0.3` by `26.0.3` (three places total).

    Replace configurations named `compile` by `api` (or `implementation`) and `provided` by